 For example, you might be able to expand your income streams–longtime millionaires often have more than one income stream.
-This is an intelligent way to diversify their portfolio of income, and it can keep them afloat if one type of business is experiencing a slow time.
+This is an intelligent way to diversify their portfolio of income and it can keep you afloat if one type of business is experiencing a slow time.

 7. Do the things you’ve been dreading.
 Have you been procrastinating on things you know that you should be doing?
 Or perhaps you’ve been falling into bad habits because you’ve been so busy that it’s hard to keep up your more-productive (yet sometimes harder to maintain) millionaire habits.
 When trading is slow, that’s exactly the time to be proactive in the self improvement department.

 Not to oversimplify, but “just do it” is a good mentality here.
 Don’t think too hard; simply get those tasks or things you need to do out of the way.
 Just power through it.
-And when it comes to cultivating better habits, start the process of instilling them in your routine now.
+And, when it comes to cultivating better habits, start the process of instilling them in your routine now.
 Replace those bad habits with better ones.
-You’re planting the seeds for positive growth when things begin to get busy again.
+You’re planting the seeds for positive growth that will sprout when things begin to get busy again.